mdn/content/files/en-us/web/api/featurepolicy/index.md

 - {{DOMxRef("FeaturePolicy.allowedFeatures")}} {{Experimental_Inline}}
   - : Returns a list of names of all features supported by the User Agent and allowed by the Permissions Policy.
 Note that features appearing on this list might still be behind a user permission.
 - {{DOMxRef("FeaturePolicy.getAllowlistForFeature")}} {{Experimental_Inline}}
-  - : Returns the Allow list for the specified feature.
+  - : Returns the allow for the specified feature.

 ## Specifications